jiko/cyborgmanifesto/index.md

 <p>The structural rearrangements related to the social relations of science
 and technology evoke strong ambivalence.
-But it is not necessary to be uldmately depressed by the implications of late twentieth-century women's relation to all aspects of work, culture, production of knowledge, sexuality, and reproduction.
+But it is not necessary to be ultimately depressed by the implications of late twentieth-century women's relation to all aspects of work, culture, production of knowledge, sexuality, and reproduction.
 For excellent reasons, most Marxisms see domination best and